What is Microfinance?

 Why do microfinance institutions charge interest on loans to people already living in poverty?

 Deki charges no commission or interest on loans.
 Most of our field partners, small microfinance institutions, charge interest on the loans.
-They have running costs they need to cover to stay operational and they offer supporting services such as business advice and training with the microloan.
+They do this to generate the running costs they need to deliver the loans and the associated supporting services, such as business , social and economic training with the loan.

-Historically the interest rates of some microfinance institutions have been higher than those of commercial banks.
+Historically the interest rates of some microfinance institutions have been criticised for being higher than those of commercial banks.
 Several factors explain this.
-Firstly, it is generally more expensive to administer smaller loans, and since most microfinance clients do not have regular salaries or collateral, the process of evaluating applications is particularly difficult and time-consuming.
-Secondly, costs associated with serving clients who are based in hard-to-reach rural areas and need training and support must be considered.
+Firstly, it is generally more expensive to administer smaller loans, and since most microfinance clients do not have regular salaries or collateral, the process of evaluating applications is particularly difficult.
+Secondly, costs associated with delivering loans in hard-to-reach rural areas, accompanied with training and support must be considered.
 Thirdly, though repayment rates can be very good micro lending involves more risk than the lending commercial banks engage in.
-You can help.

 What sort of interest rates are Deki’s field partners charging?

-The interest rates charged by Deki field partners vary with their costs but are typically always lower than that of the commercial banks in-country.
-None of our field partners are driven by maximising profit, the profit they earn covers their cost and is used to invest back into the business.
+None of our field partners are driven by maximising profit, and any profit is reinvested towards delivering more loans and high quality training.
 This enables them to grow and develop to better serve their clients.
-We work with our field partners to ensure that costs, and therefore interest rates, are kept to a minimum.
+Deki works very closely with field partners to ensure that costs, and therefore interest rates, are kept to a minimum.
+The aim is for them within 10 years to become fully sustainable and for Deki to withdraw loan capital completely.